charles-lang/measures-metrics-LAK25/README.md

 **The most promising measure, as voted on by partipants, will recieve a $300 USD incentive award to help move their work forward.**

-Registration for attendance is also required via the [LAK 2024 conference webpage](https://www.solaresearch.org/events/lak/lak24/).
+Registration for attendance is also required via the [LAK 2025 conference webpage](https://www.solaresearch.org/events/lak/lak25/).

 ## Organizers

 Charles Lang, Teachers College Columbia University
 Geraldine Gray, TU Dublin
-Christopher Brooks, University of Michigan
-Yoav Bergner, NYU
+Ruth Cobos,